jbhopkins/bioxtasraw/docs/source/tutorial/s1_mw.rst

     |mw_open_png|

 #.
 At the top of the panel are the results of the Guinier fit.
-All four methods
+All methods
     require a good Guinier fit, so you can use that button to redo the fit if necessary.
-In the lower part of the panel, the results of the four estimates for MW are shown.
+In the lower part of the panel, the results of the estimates for MW are shown.

     *   *Note:* Neither the I(0) Ref.
 MW panel nor the Abs.
 MW panel should be reporting a MW.

+    *   *Note:* If you have ATSAS installed an accessible to RAW, you should see see panels with MW, as in the image below.
+If you don't have ATSAS installed you will see just four panels, the rightmost panel in each row will be missing.

     *   *Tip:* To learn more about any of the methods, lick on the "More Info" button.